serhhatsari/Sequence-Model-For-Banking-System/README.md

 User can add a customer to the sequence.
 User can process the first customer in the sequence.

-You should be able to compile and run the program in linux environment In order to compile to program, enter the command : "make" in the terminal In order to run the program, enter the command "./bank" in the terminal
+You should be able to compile and run the program in linux environment.

+In order to compile to program, enter the command : "make" in the terminal

+In order to run the program, enter the command "./bank" in the terminal